MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 Signaling from SBC to Office 365 and vice versa use flow 4 and/or flow 4'.

-Signaling from client on the Internet to Office 365 cloud use flow 3.
+Signaling from client on the Internet to Office 365 use flow 3.

 Media from client on the Internet to SBC within the customer network use flows 3 and 4, relayed by Teams Transport Relay in Office 365.